HelpBot Assistant

 yarn install

 This article uses the Vue 3D Chart component as an example.
-To use the Vue 3D Chart component in the project, the @syncfusion/ej2-vue-charts package needs to be installed using the following command:
+Install the @syncfusion/ej2-vue-charts package with:

 or